kurantoB/JamTeamFormingTool/README.md

 <hr/>

 Role templates also contain information on project types, under a section known as **coverages**.
-Each type contains a list of **role categories**, which are themselves lists of roles that, if *any one of them a given list* exist in a team, would provide coverage for that role category.
+Each type contains a list of **role categories**, which are themselves lists of roles that, if *any one of them in a given list* exist in a team, would provide coverage for that role category.

 ![image](https://github.com/user-attachments/assets/5cf03a23-5bab-4221-836f-b5453090a18a)